 "The Finest Invention . . ."

 Finally, Jefferson had at hand the ultimate office necessity, the copying machine.
 Jefferson was enraptured by copying devices and called them "the finest invention of the present age."
-He owned several styles throughout his life, and his favorite of them was the polygraph (Polygraph.mov).
+He owned several styles throughout his life, and his favorite of them was the Polygraph.
 The device holds two sheets of paper and two connected pens, so that as Jefferson wrote with one pen, the other pen followed to make an exact copy.
 Occasionally, Jefferson is falsely credited with the invention of the machine; though this is not the case, he did correspond with one of its makers, Charles Willson Peale, to suggest improvements on its design.
-More information on the polygraph is available in the "Resources" section.